cpfair/quran-tajweed/README.md

+### NOTE: This project is not actively maintained
+Please consider using the [Quran.com API](https://quran.api-docs.io/v4/quran/get-uthmani-script-of-ayah) instead.

 # quran-tajweed

 <img src="http://i.imgur.com/vGYW7ZY.png" width="323"/>

 Tajweed annotations for the Qur'an (riwayat hafs).
 The data is available as a JSON file with exact character indices for each rule, and as individual decision trees for each rule.